idem-lab/traveltime/paper/paper.html.md

 # Summary

 Understanding and mapping the time to travel among locations is useful for many activities from urban planning [@zahavi1974traveltime] to public health [@hulland2019travel; @weiss2020global] and myriad others [@nelson2019suite].
 Here we present a software package --- `traveltime` --- written in and for the language R [@Rref]. `traveltime` enables a user to create a map of the motorised or walking travel time over an area of interest from a user-specified set of geographic coordinates.
 The result is a raster of the area of interest where the value in each cell is the lowest travel time in minutes to any of the specified locations.
-We envisage these maps as having diverse applications including: estimating sampling bias in species occurrence data [@dennis2000bias, @reddy2003geographical], mapping electric vehicle charger accessibility [@falchetta2021electric], or understanding access to agricultural processing facilities [@zhao2023replanting].
+We envisage this software having diverse applications including: estimating sampling bias in species occurrence data [@dennis2000bias, @reddy2003geographical], mapping electric vehicle charger accessibility [@falchetta2021electric], or understanding access to agricultural processing facilities [@zhao2023replanting].

 The work-flow requires two steps: